EuphonyDM/cavernsOfCorona/design/proposal.md

 - Map generation
 	- Premade rooms
 	- Connection algorithm
-- Add additional enemies and items

 ### TP3
-- Basic story
-- Character creation
- - Multiple classes offer different starting equipment
+- Add many new items
- - Races give unique passive effects
+	- Some are consumable, with temporary effects
+- Add a short-range teleportation ability
+- Add traps in the floor to use the enemies' pathfinding against them

 ## Version Control
 I am using Github for my documentation.
 See my project at: [github.com/EuphonyDM/cavernsOfCorona](https://github.com/EuphonyDM/cavernsOfCorona).